What Is Coronavirus and How Is it Spread?

 It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.

 Current Information from the Centers for Disease Control and Prevention (CDC)

 The Coronavirus (COVID-19) situation is rapidly evolving.
-The number of reported cases now surpasses 100,000 in approximately 90 countries, including the United States.
 To receive the latest information on where cases are located, visit the CDC website.
-To date, there are no known cases in Azusa or on the APU campus.

 For an up-to-date summary of what is happening in L.A.
 County, visit the L.A.
 County Department of Public Health website.

 Due to the quickly developing nature of COVID-19, it is important to stay up-to-date through reliable sources, such as the CDC and the World Health Organization.

 What Does the CDC Recommend at This Time?

 Everyone can play a part in minimizing the spread of COVID-19 through small, preventative actions.

 - Avoid close contact with people who are sick.

 - Avoid touching your eyes, nose, and mouth.